stripes Icon Inspiration

 I really like to understand more and more

 What is his dream?
-"To become the best runner in the world.
-I want to compete at the 2020 Olympic Games as a runner for the Netherlands.
+'To become the best runner in the world.
+I want to compete for the Netherlands at the 2020 Olympic Games.
 That's why I train fanatically.
-Usually six times a week, sometimes twice a day.
-Only then is there a chance to participate in the Olympic Games.
+Usually six times a week, sometimes even twice a day.
+Only then will there be a chance of competing in the Olympic Games.
 If I win, I want to be able to speak Dutch well.
-So I'm also busy learning the language even better. "
+So I'm also busy with the taal to learn even better.'

 More stories View courses